michael-jacobs/michael-jacobs.github.io/_pages/services.md

 I welcome the opportunity to collaborate with other consultants in the field of official statstics.
 Working as a specialist I contribute to large-scale statistical projects, in particular at the international level.
 {: .notice--info}

-Please contact me [contact me](mailto:michaeljamesjacobs@gmail.com) for further details regarding my rates and availability.
+Please [contact me](mailto:michaeljamesjacobs@gmail.com) directly for further details regarding my rates and availability.